 Research interests: Grape & wine polyphenols / Secondary metabolism in the interaction between vine and environment / Aplications of metabolomics / Co-pigmentation reactions during vinification procedures.

-Associate Professor Dr. Maja Ravnikar associate professor
+Prof. Dr. Maja Ravnikar full professor

 Role: Maja is employed at the National Institute of Biology where she is the head of Department of Biotechnology and Systems Biology since 2001 and scientific leader of the Instrumental Centre Planta since 1994.
 From 1999 she is leading the research programme “Biotechnology and Plant Systems Biology”.
 The programme was evaluated by the Slovenian Research Agency and considered as one of the top 19 research programmes in 2004 and got the longest prolongation period in 2009.
 She also leads authorized diagnostic laboratory for determination of micro-organisms for the Phytosanitary Administration (MAFF), phytosanitary inspection and is closely involved with the business companies.
 From 2009 she is also the member of Wine Research Centre.